Who is it for?

 If you are interested in brushing up your math with a focus on applications, a mathematics refresher is available.

 Programming Proficiency Expectations

-No coding experience is needed to fully benefit from the ARPM programs.
+No coding experience is needed to fully benefit from the ARPM experience.
 What is important is your quantitative background.